joakimk/devbox-tools/README.md

 You can find out more on plugins further down in this readme.

-### Made specifically for development environments

-This tool does not create an environment that is an exact replica of production.
-What you get is an environment that is both easy to set up and the same for every developer.
-You also get an environment where changing software and service versions is just a single configuration change that can be applied right away using "dev" and committed to your project.

-Combine this with a CI and/or staging environment that is more production-like if you like to catch the more tricky integration issues before they end up in production.

-For users of heroku this tool should feel familiar as it uses many of the same conventions.

 ### Many projects in the same VM

 One of the main goals with this tool is to be able to develop many projects within the same VM.
 This might seem a bit odd given that vagrant is meant to make it easy to have one VM for each project.
 But what if you don't need that much isolation for every project?